anat09/counselling-web/README.md

 # Counselling website

-A basic MPA created using Next.js and Tailwind.css for a personal website associated with private counselling services
+A simple MPA created with Next.js and Tailwind.css for a personal website associated with private counselling services